viamrobotics/docs/docs/tutorials/services/accessing-and-moving-robot-arm.md

 ## Next Steps and References

-If you would like to continue onto working with Viam's Motion service, go to the next tutorial in this series:
+If you would like to continue onto working with Viam's Motion Service, go to the next tutorial in this series:

 {{< cards >}}
   {{% card link="/tutorials/services/plan-motion-with-arm-gripper" size="small" %}}